What Is Speech Therapy?

 - Enhancing social interactions

-Our speech therapy program provides children with the skills they need to succeed in both structured and unstructured environments, ensuring they have the communication tools necessary for lifelong success.
+Our speech therapy for autism program provides children with the skills they need to succeed in both structured and unstructured environments, ensuring they have the communication tools necessary for lifelong success.

 Whole-Child Autism Care at Children's Specialized ABA